andrew/ultimate-awesome/README.md

 - [awesome-software-engineering-research](https://github.com/FudanSELab/awesome-software-engineering-research) - A curated list of software engineering research, data set, tool.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-ark](https://github.com/Guppster/awesome-ark) - A curated list of Ark blockchain projects.
-- [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-9p](https://github.com/henesy/awesome-9p) - A curated list of awesome 9p(2000)-related documents, libraries, and software.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-operations-analytics](https://github.com/kevinhongzl/awesome-operations-analytics) - A curated list of awesome video lectures and learning resources for operations analytics.
-- [awesome-go-articles](https://github.com/khigor777/awesome-go-articles) - A curated list of articles and best practices, for quick start and go deeper with Golang.
 - [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [Awesome-Diffusion-based-SLAM](https://github.com/KwanWaiPang/Awesome-Diffusion-based-SLAM) - Paper Survey for Diffusion-based SLAM.
 - [awesome-macapps](https://github.com/kyriejoshua/awesome-macapps) - This is the best for me in MBP.
 My favorite macOS apps.